grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 * [ ] The boat rolls over
 	* [ ] "Fuck, we came up in the ditch of a wave."
 The boat rolled over onto its side.
 	* [ ] It lay on it's side, the power blinking on and off as the bilge water made it's way into places it didn't belong.
-	* [ ] Even though every last object on the sub was stowed to keep it from falling, the boat laying on its side was not in the calculations for the preperations.
+	* [ ] Even though every last object on the sub was stowed to keep it from falling, the boat laying on its side was not in the calculations for the preparations.
-	* [ ] The crates in the hold crashed over, they stood intensly alert for the pop in their ears that meant one of the warheads exploded, and it was all over for them.
+	* [ ] The crates in the hold crashed over, they stood intensely alert for the pop in their ears that meant one of the warheads exploded, and it was all over for them.
 	* [ ] "Christ!" said Cassandra, "Is this it? are we going down?"
+		* Holy shit holy shit holy shit.
+Please come up again boat...
 	* [ ] "Don't worry."
-Said Hemi, "The boat's always right themselves eventually."
+Said Hemi, "Submarines are designed with all the weight on the bottom, boats always come upright eventually."
 	* [ ] "Except when they don't."
 Said Bastian.
 	* [ ] They stood waiting for gravity to take hold on the much heavier lower portion of the boat, and lift them back upright.

-* [ ] _ the whine, push and crash of the boat and engines sounds like Dopesmoker_
+* [ ] _the whine, push and crash of the boat and engines sounds like Dopesmoker_
 	* [ ] Hemi is forced to steer the boat from the bridge in the weather
 	* [ ] Gregory is up on the lookout (Is there a lookout ring on a mast? that might be cool and explain why Gregory doesn't make it back below in time.)

-* [ ] _hours go by, boredom sets in; the Gnat and the Prospect stay in touch via CB-style ship-to-ship radio.
-The Gnat can't take the waves and has to dive and just stay down.
-They'll have to pick Shakes back up later._
+* _no sign of the gnat_
+	* Someone wonders about how Shakes is doing in such a small and feeble boat
+	* Hemi reminds them that Shakes has years of experience at sea
+	* Should they release Herschel?
+Hemi won't let them in this weather.
-	* The _Gnat_ decides to swim it out on batteries
+	* and presumably the _Gnat_ decided to swim it out on batteries --- which should be nice and charged up after leading the other sub away on a long chase --- where the water is calmer under the surface

+* [ ] _hours go by, boredom sets in;_

 * [ ] _they are all half-asleep on the midnight watch: bleary-eyed, staring at the dials, bored out of their minds, numb from the sensory deprivation sound, hum, and vibration of the ceaseless and unvarying engine rumbling through the boat_
 	* {nobody is on sonar because it's not military ship, and because you can't hear anything above the sound of the engine anyway}
+	* [ ] They keep someone on lookout though, lashed into the ring and wearing heavy foul-weather slicker
 	* [ ] > "The sour prospects of fortune are determined by the winds that blow out of hell, Cap."

 ### --- (the sub sneaks up on them because they can't hear them over the crashers)

 * [ ] _Cassandra (possibly because she is just getting the hang of things) doesn't hear the sub until it is right on them.
 It fires its deck-gun at them._
+	* Cassandra complains she can't hear anything with the waves; Hemi points out that means others can't hear them either.
+Bad weather is good cover for a submarine.
 	* {Don't forget to capture the idea of Cassandra putting her mind out into the water --- some of the sonar-only idea you've had for telling sub stories}

 * [ ] _the sub with the ram fires on the Prospect with a deck gun_
-	* {maybe it's not going to try ramming them again because of the storm? they know it's the same sub because of the unique ram on the bow; why not torp?}
+	* {maybe it's not going to try ramming them again because of the storm? they know it's the same sub because of the unique ram on the bow; why not torp?
+Torp also nearly useless on the surface in this weather.}
 	* [ ] The enemy sub uses both loudspeakers and ship-to-ship to warn them not to submerge by the authority of blah blah

 * [ ] _Gregory is killed in the attack.
 They leave his body awash on the deck as the descend, blood running down the deck and mixing with the whitewater pouring over it._